Fort Pierce South Beach Property Owners

 - To work with appropriate officials to identify and insure that all properties on South Beach are in compliance with existing codes and ordinances.

-- When appropriate, propose ordinances and legislation that are consistant with the SBA mission statement.
+- When appropriate, propose ordinances and legislation that are consistent with the SBA mission statement.

-The SBA shall not devote a substantial portion of its activities to carrying on propaganda or otherwise attempting to influence legislation, nor shall the Corporation participate in or intervene in any political campaign on behalf of any candidate for public office other than an issue which would affect the operation of the SBA.
+The SBA may devote a substantial portion of its activities endeavoring to influence legislation, but shall not have the Corporation participate in or intervene in any political campaign on behalf of any candidate for public office other than an issue, which would affect the operation of the SBA.

 In the event of dissolution of the Corporation, the Corporation’s assets shall be conveyed or distributed to such organization or organizations created and operated for nonprofit purposes similar to those of the Corporation as shall be determined by the SBA Board of Directors.
-These organization(s) must have 501(c)(4) status under the Internal Revenue Code or the corresponding provision of any future IRS law.
+These organization(s) must be a non-profit with federal tax exempt status under the Internal Revenue Code or the corresponding provision of any future IRS law.

 Article III – Membership